 About

 I am passionate about media and publishing ecosystems, graphic and book design, photography and contemporary art, technology, and environmental projects.
 My work is always culture-driven and aimed at amplifying stories, products, and experiences that inspire others to do good.
 Through my work, I want to tell and share compelling stories, devise engaging communication platforms, and design personal, relational, and relatable strategies.
-Because of my formation in philosophy, I use my interests in cultural studies, anthropology, and aesthetics to drive new impetus, inspire good, prompt reflection, fire the imaginaries, and affect positive social change.

 Do you want to say hi or have a project in mind for which you think I could be a good match?
 Drop me an email.